 6. DIY bias tape maker using a needle from Creative Little Daisy

-7. Now that you have your bias tape made, check out our tutorial here on Peek-a-boo Pages for 3 different ways to attach bias tape.
+7. Now that you’ve mastered making bias tape, check out our tutorial here on Peek-a-boo Pages for 3 different ways to attach bias tape.

 Latest posts by Emily Mosier (see all)